reactcologne/meetups_orga/reminder_template.md

-TItle: React Cologne Meetup this WEEKDAY
+Title: React Cologne Meetup this WEEKDAY

 Dear fellow React-enthusiasts!

-We are looking forward to seeing you this WEEKDAY, MONTH XX at XX.XX!
-We are happy that so many people are interested and we have just enough space that everyone currently on the list can join.
-Please update your RSVP if you cannot attend the event so that new people can join us.
+We are looking forward to seeing you this **WEEKDAY, MONTH XX at XX.XX**!
+We are happy that so many people are interested and we have just enough space that everyone currently on the list can join. **Please update your RSVP** if you cannot attend the event so that new people can join us.

-Location & Food: There will be pizza and drinks 🍕🥳 and you can find the location details in the meetup description.
+**Location & Food:** There will be pizza and drinks 🍕🥳 The meetup will take place at COMPANYNAME, ADDRESS.
+INFOS ABOUT NEAREST TRAIN STATION, CAR PARKING, ETC.

 Almost as important as pizza: the website for the React Cologne Group https://react.cologne/.
 There, you can also find our Slack channel which you are more than welcome to join.